 Churning is hard to spot and it’s easy for brokers to disguise or hide.
 In an appreciating market, a financial advisor can actually churn or excessively trade your account and it may still reflect profits in the underlying investments.
 What investors may not know is that the cost of transactions has significantly impacted their investment returns, which could have been higher but for the excessive and unwarranted trading.

-At the Wolper Law Firm, we can identify churning and excessive trading by analyzing your account statements.
-If you believe that you have been a victim of churning or excessive trading, please contact the Wolper Law Firm for a free consultation.
+At the Wolper Law Firm, P.A., we can identify churning and excessive trading by analyzing your account statements.
+If you believe that you have been a victim of churning or excessive trading, please contact the Wolper Law Firm, P.A. for a free consultation.

 Representation in Miami Securities Arbitration